China Unearths Archaeological Evidence Of Humans Transition To Settled Life - UrduPoint

 China Unearths Archaeological Evidence Of Humans' Transition To Settled Life

-BEIJING, Feb.
-15 (UrduPoint / Pakistan Point News - 15th Feb, 2023 ) --:China on Wednesday announced milestone archaeological discoveries in its northern region, showing humans' transition from a nomadic lifestyle in the Paleolithic Age to a settled life in the early Neolithic Age.
+BEIJING, (UrduPoint / Pakistan Point News - 16th Feb, 2023 ) :China on Wednesday announced milestone archaeological discoveries in its northern region, showing humans' transition from a nomadic lifestyle in the Paleolithic Age to a settled life in the early Neolithic Age.

 More than 40 dwelling sites and 800 pieces of artifacts made of pottery, stone, bones, and shells have been discovered at the Sitai ruins covering an area of about 150,000 square meters in Shangyi County, Hebei Province, said the National Cultural Heritage Administration.